D-LIO: 6DoF Direct LiDAR-Inertial Odometry based on Simultaneous Truncated Distance Field Mapping: CONCLUSIONS AND FUTURE WORK

 \section{CONCLUSIONS AND FUTURE WORK}

 D-LIO, a fully direct LiDAR–inertial odometry pipeline based on Fast-TDF simultaneous mapping, has been shown to match or outperform feature-driven state-of-the-art methods while producing a continuously available distance field for downstream tasks.
-Unlike conventional TSDF/ESDF frameworks whose update cost grows with map volume, our Fast-TDF binary-mask scheme ties each integration step solely to the number of incoming points.
+Unlike conventional Neural TSDF/ESDF frameworks whose update cost grows with map volume, our Fast-TDF binary-mask scheme ties each integration step solely to the number of incoming points.
 By encoding obstacle proximity directly in the truncated distance field, we avoid feature extraction, yielding robust convergence even in feature-sparse or highly reflective environments.
-The resulting TDF is immediately usable for collision avoidance or planning without any post-processing.

-Future work will focus on two main extensions.
-First, addressing the limitation of using a fixed-size grid, as there is currently no strategy to manage the map when the system approaches its spatial limits.
-Introducing dynamic resizing or shifting methods could improve scalability in larger environments.
-Second, extending the Fast-TDF kernel to support signed distance estimation, enabling the system to distinguish whether a point lies in front of or behind an obstacle, potentially enhancing registration accuracy.
+Future work will focus on extending the Fast-TDF kernel to support signed distance estimation, enabling the system to distinguish whether a point lies in front of or behind an obstacle, potentially enhancing registration accuracy.